-Following the Six Day War in 1967, the State of Israel unilaterally annexed East Jerusalem and its surrounding area.
-Over the next decade the city underwent drastic changes as architects and city planners began to design the unified Jerusalem and expand the city limits (Kollek, 1979).
-In reality, the city remains divided and the Jewish and Arab populations are physically separated by such obstacles as barbwire fences, concrete walls, ring roads, bridges, and tunnels (Nitzan-Shiftan and Hasson, 2020).

 The Arabs of East Jerusalem are a unique segment of the Arab population in Israel.
 The Arab denizens of the city have permanent Israeli resident status (Ghanim, 2017, p.
 161).
 They possess an Israeli teudat zehut (ID card) and can vote in the mayoral elections in Jerusalem, but not in the parliamentary elections (Cheshin, 1998; Margalit, 2001).
 As permanent residents, they are entitled to all the social and health benefits enjoyed by Israeli residents and are permitted to work in Israel.
 They can also apply for Israeli citizenship in accordance with the Citizenship Law provided they meet certain conditions, including signing a loyalty oath, having no other foreign citizenship, and proving a basic knowledge of Hebrew.
 In practice, however, for political and nationalist reasons, most residents refrain from applying for Israeli citizenship as a way of maintaining their Palestinian identity.

-Jerusalem is a place of universal import and a religious center for the three world’s major monotheistic religions.
-The abundance of religious structures and iconography makes it a place where religion and nationality are almost inseparably mixed (Shragai, 1995).
-The tension and conflict in Jerusalem are exemplified in the struggle between Jews and Muslims for control and jurisdiction over the Al-Aqsa mosque (Reiter, 2001).

-Contemporary research points to the complexity of the economic and political reality in Jerusalem.
-A’anam (2017) shows that the Arab residents of the city suffer from poverty, continuous neglect, limited career scope, weak standard and continued education systems, and the lack of physical and economic infrastructures.
-There are enormous inequalities between residents of the two halves of the city in terms of quality of life and the services they receive in different fields (Lavi, Hadad and Elran, 2018).
-This state of affairs has led to a heightened sense of separate identity and has fed the Arabs’ active resistance, as evidenced in their heightened nationalist struggle over recent years (Koren and Abrahami, 2017).

 The counselors on Eastern Quarter matters at the Jerusalem Municipality, David Koren and Ben Abrahami (2017), maintain that the reality of life for Jerusalem’s Arab-Palestinian residents fluctuates between two main imperatives: the desire to integrate into the Israeli economy versus the feeling of hostility and lack of belonging.
-These two contradictory tendencies are embodied in the paradox between these residents’ symbolic, national, and religious identities, and their involvement in Israeli society, both inside and outside Jerusalem.
-The incompatibility between the two leads them to deal with multiple internal conflicts: maintaining Palestinian nationality as opposed to applying for Israeli citizenship, opposing any manifestation of “normalization” of relations with Israel as opposed to getting an Israeli bagrut (high school matriculation certificate), and the constant rise in the number of Arab workers in West Jerusalem (Shtern, 2015).